Rayc940/ece5160-fast-robot/lab11/lab.md

 | Pose 3 | (5, -3, 0) | (1.524, -0.914, 0) | (1.829, -0.305, 30) | |
 | Pose 4 | (5, 3, 0) | (1.524, 0.914, 0) | (1.524, 0.61, -10) | |

-The most probable state after each iteration of the Bayes filter was compared with the ground truth pose.
-From the results, the estimated belief state is very close to the ground truth in position, with errors typically within about 0.1 to 0.3m.

-After the update step, the belief often converges to a single grid cell with high probability, showing that the sensor measurements are effective in correcting the prediction.
-Although the angle error can appear large, this is likely due to angle wrapping, so the orientation estimate is still reasonable.

 <p align="center">
   <img src="../img/lab10/table.png" width="80%">
 </p>